 The Black Lawyers Association of Cincinnati (BLAC) invites eligible law students to apply for scholarship(s).
 We anticipate that the Theodore M. Berry Scholarship, the William A. McClain Scholarship, and the Jack Sherman, Jr. Scholarship will each be equal to or greater than $2,000.00.
 The Shanda L. Spurlock Memorial Scholarship will be $5,000.
 The selection of recipients will be made by the BLAC Scholarship Committee.

 The selected recipients will be recognized and presented with their scholarships at BLAC’s Annual Scholarship and Awards Banquet.
 Each recipient will be asked to submit an appropriate photograph and biography for publication in our program booklet soon after the selection.

-In addition to awarding three law student scholarships, we will present our distinguished service award and introduce graduating students from our two area law schools to the greater Cincinnati legal community.
+In addition to awarding four law student scholarships, we will present our distinguished service award and introduce graduating students from our two area law schools to the greater Cincinnati legal community.
 The black tie optional affair will be held in the spring (date to be determined).
 It is normally held on a Saturday beginning at 6:30 p.m. with a reception, followed by a 7:30 p.m. dinner program, but the times may vary year to year.
 Approximately 400 lawyers, judges, law students, and friends attend our banquet each year.

 The Theodore M. Berry Scholarship